Carrington (Newcastle - NSW)

 Carrington has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of the Carrington (Newcastle - NSW) statistical area (Lv2), as estimated by AreaSearch, is around 2,346 as of November 2025.
-This figure represents an increase of 285 people since the 2021 Census, which reported a population of 2,061.
-The change is inferred from the resident population of 2,278 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 19 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,150 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The Carrington (Newcastle - NSW) (SA2) experienced a growth rate of 13.8% since the 2021 Census, exceeding the non-metro area's growth rate of 5.7%.
-Overseas migration contributed approximately 37.0% of overall population gains during recent periods in the Carrington (Newcastle - NSW) (SA2), although all drivers including interstate migration and natural growth were positive factors.
+As of February 2026, the estimated population of the suburb of Carrington (Newcastle - NSW) is around 2,345.
+This figure reflects an increase of 284 people since the 2021 Census, which reported a population of 2,061 people.
+The change was inferred from AreaSearch's resident population estimate of 2,278 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 18 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,149 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Carrington's population growth of 13.8% since the 2021 census exceeded the Rest of NSW's growth rate of 5.9%, indicating its status as a growth leader in the region.
+Overseas migration contributed approximately 37.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

 Frequently Asked Questions - Population